benmomo/eiffel-ontology-doc/docs/ontology.md

 Note that the hierarchy (or hierarchies) of classes is not strict and can overlap in some way, this is not a problem from the point of view of knowledge.
 A class can have more than one parent class if this really makes sense in the designated domain for our application.

 **The fifth step defines the properties (slots) for each class**.
-The internal structure of a class is determined by its **properties or attributes**.
+Those properties can be **data properties** or ** object properties**.
 Most of them should come from step 3, from which we can take the remaining terms (not classes) and accommodate them in each class.
 The properties can be further divided into:
 - *Intrinsic*: those properties that are specific to that class
 - *Extrinsic*: those properties that are more general to other classes (e.g., name, location)
 - Relationships with other classes (individuals)